Comprehensive analysis of Ajelix's strengths and weaknesses based on real user feedback and expert evaluation.

 Rows: AI-powered spreadsheet platform that combines traditional spreadsheet functionality with native AI analysis, data imports from 50+ sources, and built-in integrations.

 Copilot works inside Excel and is included with many Microsoft 365 plans, making it the default choice if you're already paying for Office.
-Ajelix's advantage is the persistent workspace and the ability to publish outputs as web apps — Copilot keeps everything inside the Office ecosystem.
-If you need shareable, interactive outputs or VBA generation, Ajelix does more.
-If you just need in-cell formula help, Copilot is cheaper.
+Ajelix's advantage is the persistent workspace and the ability to publish outputs as web apps and dashboards — features Copilot doesn't offer.
+However, Copilot has deeper integration with Excel's native features and benefits from Microsoft's enterprise security infrastructure.

 It depends on your plan.
 The Free tier limits you to 2MB files, while the Max plan handles up to 500MB.
-For truly large datasets (millions of rows), you're better off with a dedicated data analysis tool like Julius or Powerdrill AI.
-Ajelix is optimized for the kind of spreadsheets a business analyst typically works with — thousands to hundreds of thousands of rows.
+For truly large datasets (millions of rows), you're better off with a dedicated data analysis tool like Julius or Python-based workflows.
+Ajelix is best suited for typical business spreadsheets in the thousands-to-hundreds-of-thousands row range.

 Yes.
 Ajelix offers both Google Sheets and Excel add-ins that work in the browser.
 You can generate formulas, debug errors, and optimize spreadsheets directly inside Google Sheets without switching to the Ajelix web interface.

-Ajelix claims GDPR compliance and enterprise-grade security.
-Your workspace data is stored on their servers, so if you're working with sensitive financial or personal data, verify their data handling policies meet your organization's requirements before uploading.
+Ajelix claims GDPR compliance and states that data is encrypted at rest and in transit, with servers located in the EU.
+However, no independent security audit (such as SOC 2) has been publicly disclosed, and the platform does not publish a dedicated security page.
+If you're working with sensitive financial or personal data, verify their data handling policies meet your organization's compliance requirements before uploading.

 Consider Ajelix carefully or explore alternatives.
 The free tier is a good place to start.